 We are also interested in how clinical diseases may alter susceptibility by modulating macrophage host responses.
 As part of the MRC-ABPI COPD consortium we are investigating how COPD modifies macrophage responses to respiratory bacteria.
 Our group also are examining how HIV-1 modifies macrophage responses to pneumococci in the lung.

 Our work interdigitates closely with that of colleagues in our department.
-Studies on macrophage function and the pathogenesis of bacterial infection link closely with those of Prof Robert Read, investigation of apoptosis with Prof Moira Whyte, investigation of myeloid cell biology and the regulation of pulmonary inflammation and pulmonary disease with Prof Ian Sabroe and Prof Moira Whyte, and studies on in vivo models of inflammation with Dr Helen Marriott.
+Investigation of apoptosis link closely with Prof Moira Whyte, investigation of myeloid cell biology and the regulation of pulmonary inflammation and pulmonary disease with Prof Ian Sabroe and Prof Moira Whyte, and studies on in vivo models of inflammation with Dr Helen Marriott.
 Our proteomic studies are carried out in collaboration with Prof Phillip Wright (Chemical and Process Engineering).

 I am also research lead for the South Yorkshire and North Trent HIV network and work closely with Dr Christine Bowman in co-ordinating local studies and our participation in national MRC sponsored clinical trials.
 These focus on the efficacy and complications associated with antiretroviral therapy.